Cardinals vs. Astros Player Props Betting Odds

-Player prop betting options for Alex Bregman, Paul Goldschmidt and others are available in the Houston Astros-St. Louis Cardinals matchup at Busch Stadium on Tuesday, starting at 7:45 PM ET.
+Player props are available for Paul Goldschmidt and Alex Bregman, among others, when the St. Louis Cardinals host the Houston Astros at Busch Stadium on Wednesday at 7:45 PM ET.

 Bet on this matchup or its props with BetMGM!